This post may contain affiliate links.

 I talked to a few RV tank chemical manufacturers directly.
 “Yes, it was driven by California legislation,” said Kelly Robertson, a Senior Marketing Associate at Thetford, “but even outside of the California legislation, we’re seeing regulations in states like Wisconsin, Connecticut, and Rhode Island.”

 So that’s the “what” and “why” of the chemical change.
 And unless you’ve hoarded a lifetime supply of your old toilet chemicals, you’re likely already using one of the new formulations.
-After coming out of the rabbit hole of research this took me down, I’ve realized the change isn’t actually bad.
-For example, the newer formulations are generally less toxic than their predecessors.
+After coming out of the rabbit hole of research this took me down, I’ve realized the change is actually a good thing.
+The newer formulations are generally less toxic than their predecessors.

 So, we now know there’s no longer formaldehyde or bronopol in your RV tank chemicals; that’s great.
 But that brings up more questions.
 1) What exactly are they made up of now?
 And 2) With so many brands and new formulations, how do you choose which to use?
 Let’s take a deeper dive and sort all this out.